 - On a PC you’ll need to follow these instructions: http://openaps.readthedocs.io/en/latest/docs/Resources/Edison-Flashing/all-computers-flash.html

 Please also familiarise yourself with the documents: https://openaps.readthedocs.io/en/latest/index.html

 To set up AndroidAPS you will need the following:

 - DanaR, DanaRS or Roche Spirit COmbo pump (only if you’re going closed loop)

 - Download Android Studio to your laptop, open it and ensure it has all the recommended updates.

 - Download the AndroidAPS repository to your laptop (download zip file and extract – it’s your choice whether you use Master or Dev branch, if new to it the Master branch recommended)

 - Update your Nightscout to Habanero version 0.10.X if not already done:

 - Download the latest uploader app to your phone for your CGM source.

-Have a read through of the AndroidAPS wiki so you have a feel for the steps we’ll work through together:
+Have a read through of the AndroidAPS wiki so you have a feel for the steps you’ll work through: